 You walk around with the hollow tooth for another three weeks until it cracks while you’re eating.
 You do not even realize it cracked because there’s no pain; you just have hard particles in your mouth and realize they’re part of your tooth.

 You go to a private clinic the day after the breakage, book an appointment for the next day again.
 Oh, God.
 Will this end?

 The D-day arrives; your tooth is been extracted.
 The dentist asks how long you’ve had that stinking cotton wool, you’re not even sure again.
 You mumble something through numb lips.
 All you feel is sadness, not only because of your tooth.

-Sadness for the things you don’t understand.
+Sadness for the things you don’t understand about Nigerian hospitals.
 You will never understand why you lost a tooth that could have been salvaged.